August 2, 2019

 Single use systems have become increasingly popular over the past few years and they are now an established standard in the biopharmaceutical industry.
 As you can see, the advantages of single use systems far outnumber those of traditional steel reactors.
 So why are some manufacturers still hesitant when it comes to switching from stainless steel to single use?

 Often the main deciding factor is scalability.
-While there are single use systems with capacities of up to 2000 l, handling such massive bags might prove difficult.
+While there are single use systems with capacities of up to 2000 l, handling such massive single-use bioprocess containers might prove difficult.
 As a consequence, many manufacturers of biopharmaceuticals fear damaging their bags.

-Stainless steel tanks pose no such risk.
+Stainless steel tanks, as single-use bags protection, pose no such risk.
 On the other hand, the contamination rate is substantially higher.
 Additionally, cleaning and sterilization can be an issue; the same is true for wrongly positioned seals or liquid pathways.

 However the case may be, new developments should never be ignored; after all, new technologies that allow for a more effective production process are key to staying competitive.